 After several months of playing outdoor sports, the boys of Moffat County High School are still hard at work in a different location: the school’s indoor facilities.

-The boys basketball and wrestling teams officially kicked off practices this week, preparing for their upcoming seasons.
+The boys basketball and wrestling teams officially kicked off practices this week, preparing for the upcoming seasons.

 David Bradshaw, in his first year as the basketball team’s head coach, had his players attend open gym sessions last week before starting regular practices.

-Bradshaw said 30 boys make up this year’s team.
-Ten players are incoming freshmen.
-The new players and their more experienced teammates have meshed well so far, Bradshaw said.
+Bradshaw said 30 boys make up this year’s team, 10 of whom are incoming freshman.
+The new players and their more experienced teammates have meshed well, Bradshaw said.

 “They’re building chemistry every day,” he said.

 The Longevity Project is an annual campaign to help educate readers about what it takes to live a long, fulfilling life in our valley.
 This year Kevin shares his story of hope and celebration of life with his presentation Cracked, Not Broken as we explore the critical and relevant topic of mental health.

 Bradshaw said he is “still evaluating” the upperclassmen, though he expects Chet Harvey, Zach and Angelo Raftopoulos, and other seniors to be among his strongest players.